gap-packages/rig/README.md

 Contributions
 -------------
 You are welcome to contribute with code, patches, ideas, testing, wiki, comments, documentation.
 See the wiki for the list of contributors.
-Special thanks go to: W. E. Clark, D. Holt, A. Hulpke, A. Lochmann, G. Royle, M. Saito, D. Stanovsky.
+Special thanks go to: W. E. Clark, D. Holt, A. Hulpke, A. Lochmann, G. Royle, M. Saito, D. Stanovsky, G. Whitney.

 Usage
 -----